 It is not uncommon for windows to have shutters as the only form of window dressing.
-A light palette of whites, beige’s and browns was used in BCSD which was a sharp contrast to the dark, heavy colors favored back in England.
+A light palette of whites, beige’s and browns were used in BCSD which was a sharp contrast to the dark, heavy colors favored back in England.
 The neutral colors provided a visually cooler appearance that paired well with the dark flooring and furnishings.
-Also, given the far off locations, various materials and dyes were not as readily available.
+Also, given the far-off locations, various materials, and dyes were not as readily available.

-This home in Mumbai has many elements of a British Colonial bungalow, but also has a Indian Plantation influence.
+This home in Mumbai has many elements of a British Colonial bungalow but also has an Indian Plantation influence.

 Once you have an understanding of the elements in British Colonial design you can then incorporate your own preferences ~ (break the rules).
 This room with its dark walls has a Moroccan influence, but you can also see touches of BCSD.

 Another great book is “The Romance of British Colonial Style” by Tricia Foley.
-It is currently out of print, but can be found in second hand shops as well as numerous online sources.
+This book is currently out of print but can be found in second-hand shops as well as numerous online sources.